cornerstone-consulting/INFIODocs/infio-docs.md

 ### Security

 #### IAM Roles
 AWS Identity and Access Management (IAM) roles allow you to assign granular access policies and permissions to services and users in the AWS Cloud.
-This solution creates IAM roles that grant INFIO EC2 instance access to the other AWS services used in this solution.
+INFIO solution creates IAM roles that grant INFIO EC2 instance access to the other AWS services used in this solution.

 #### AWS VPC Endpoints
 To enhance security when accessing AWS services from the INFIO EC2 instance, INFIO recommends using VPC Endpoints.
 This allows the INFIO application to securely communicate with AWS services without requiring public internet access, reducing the potential attack surface and mitigating the risk of unauthorized access to sensitive data.